apache/flink/docs/dev/table_api.md

 Explaining a Table
 ----
-The Table API provides a mechanism to describe the graph of operations that leads to the resulting output.
+The Table API provides a mechanism to explain the logical and optimized query plans to compute a `Table`.
 This is done through the `TableEnvironment#explain(table)` method.
-It returns a string describing two graphs: the Abstract Syntax Tree of the relational algebra query and Flink's Execution Plan of the Job.
+It returns a string describing three plans:

+1. the Abstract Syntax Tree of the relational query, i.e., the unoptimized logical query plan,
-Table `explain` is supported for both `BatchTableEnvironment` and `StreamTableEnvironment`.
-Currently `StreamTableEnvironment` doesn't support the explanation of the Execution Plan.
+2. the optimized logical query plan, and
+3. the physical execution plan.

 The following code shows an example and the corresponding output: